Senior Companion Program

 How the Program Works

-To make sure that services are available to those in greatest need of support, we work with six community partners to pair Senior Companions with their clients, including the Tohono O’odham and Pascua Yaqui nations, Jewish Family & Children’s Services, Lutheran Social Services of the Southwest, the Southern AZ VA Healthcare System, and St. Luke’s Home.
+To make sure that services are available to those in greatest need of support, we work with seven community partners to pair Senior Companions with their clients, including the Tohono O’odham and Pascua Yaqui nations, Jewish Family & Children’s Services, Lutheran Social Services of the Southwest, the Southern AZ VA Healthcare System, St. Luke’s Home, and La Frontera (Sunnyside Pointe Villas & West Point Apts.)
 Senior Companions also serve clients of PCOA’s family caregiving and in-home services programs.

 These programs and organizations provide additional supportive services to older adults, which the Senior Companions supplement.
 The Senior Companion program is not available as a stand-alone service.